-Three factors determine how much risk a given hazard can generate:
+Three factors determine how much risk is associated with a given hazard:

 - Frequency of Exposure – how often and for how long workers are exposed to the hazard.

-- Probability of Occurrence – the likelihood that a crash or other negative event will occur.
+- Probability of Occurrence – the likelihood that a MVI or other incident will occur.

-- Severity of Consequences - the severity of resulting harm or injuries, the magnitude of associated losses or negative consequences.
+- Severity of Consequences – the magnitude of loss, negative consequences or impacts.